 When visiting the dentist during your pregnancy, let your dentist know that you are pregnant, as well as any medications that you may be taking.
-We do recommend that you postpone elective cosmetic procedures, such as teeth whitening, until after your baby is born, along with any nonurgent procedures.
+We do recommend that you postpone elective cosmetic procedures, such as teeth whitening in Colorado Springs, until after your baby is born, along with any nonurgent procedures.
 Additionally, avoid long procedures during your third trimester.
 You may want to consider doing a few things to make your dental appointments more comfortable, such as:

 - Bringing a small pillow to support your back and make the dental chair more comfortable.

 - Keeping your legs uncrossed to improve circulation.

 - Bringing headphones and listening to calming music to help reduce anxiety and stress.

 Please continue to visit our dentist regularly during your pregnancy.
 We will take special care when providing your treatments and may make additional recommendations to help keep your mouth and smile healthy during this time.
 If you have any questions or would like to schedule an appointment, give us a call today!